blacksector/Python/Projects/py2PHP KSL/ReadMe.txt

 [ Not yet compatible with py2exe ]

-Building without the currently used modules Requests(Replacing with urllib2) and Tkinter.
+Building without the currently used module Requests (Replacing with urllib2).

 Status: Under Construction...